 If you happen to own a unit in a property that is about to undergo an en bloc sale, you stand to make a lot of money.
 The premium you’ll receive from selling en bloc compared to selling on the resale market can be as high as 25%.

 While homeowners will have to spend again to purchase a replacement home, some who do so spend only part of their sale proceeds, stashing the rest away in their retirement funds or other large financial goals.

-This couple, for example, bought a 1,700 square foot unit for S$500,000 in 2002, and received S$1.7 million for it through an en bloc sale last year.
+This couple, for example, bought a 1,700 square foot unit for S$500,000 in 2002, and received S$1.7 million for it through an en bloc sale in 2017.
 They’ve used the proceeds to buy a 1,300 square foot unit at S$800,000 in a nearby area, and plan to save the rest of their windfall on retirement and their children’s education.

 Another upside of en bloc sales is that they can economically rejuvenate an area.
 Dilapidated buildings can be redeveloped to attract younger families with higher incomes, generating commercial interest in the area.
 Homeowners will no longer have to pay the mounting maintenance expenses of their aging properties, and can move into more modern homes.
 Acquisitions of land, whether by a property developer or the government, may also lead to a more efficient utilisation of the area.